atefganm/ims21-dm800se/README.md

 source env.source
 MACHINE=dm800se bitbake openpli-enigma2-feed
 ```
-You can rebuild then indexes (not needed usualy):
+You can rebuild then indexes (not needed usually):
 ```
 MACHINE=dm800se bitbake package-index
 ```

 If you want in future remove this dm800se BSP layer, use in oe directory this 3 steps:
 ```